JuliaQUBO/ToQUBO.jl/docs/src/booklet/4-encoding.md

 As you may already know, QUBO models are comprised only of binary variables.
 So when we are reformulating general optimization problems, one important step is to encode variables into binary ones.

-`ToQUBO` currently implements 6 encoding techniques.
+`ToQUBO` currently implements 6 base encoding techniques.
 Each method introduces a different number of variables, quadratic terms and linear terms.
 Also, they differ in the magnitude of their coefficients ``\Delta``.